Project portfolio

 SpeedRead

-RSVP reader: paste text or upload PDF, TXT, MD, HTML, XML, JSON, CSV. pdf.js (bundled worker) extracts PDF text in the browser—no document upload to a backend.
+RSVP (rapid serial visual presentation) shows one word at a time at the center of the screen so you minimize eye movement and control pace with a single fixation—useful for speed-reading drills and plowing through long documents.
+Paste text or upload PDF, TXT, MD, HTML, XML, JSON, CSV. pdf.js (bundled worker) extracts PDF text in the browser—no document upload to a backend.
 Adjustable WPM, font size, optional center-letter highlight, play/pause and word skip.
 DM Sans + JetBrains Mono.

 Architecture